-OVERVIEW: The Lillian Orlowsky and William Freed Foundation takes specific interest in American painters age 45 and up, whose work has not heretofore received adequate recognition, and who are in financial need.
+OVERVIEW: The Lillian Orlowsky and William Freed Foundation prioritizes American painters over age 45 who are in financial need and whose work has not received adequate recognition.

 IP TAKE: This foundation has a very specific grant focus—American painters at least age 45, not yet heralded, and in financial need.
-It’s niche to be sure, but if you fit the bill, there’s nothing else like it.
+It is a very niche funder, but for grant seekers who fit the bill, there is nothing else like it.

-Before we go any further, let’s talk about painting.
-As the foundation defines it, and therefore to be an eligible visual artist for this grant, “painting is considered the application of various media (oil, acrylic, gouache, ink, tempera, watercolor, egg tempera, casein) on paper, canvas, fabric, or wood.”
+The foundation uses a very specific definition of painting and visual arts grant seekers must meet this definition in order to be eligible for funding: “painting is considered the application of various media (oil, acrylic, gouache, ink, tempera, watercolor, egg tempera, casein) on paper, canvas, fabric, or wood.”
 The foundation further defines what does not qualify: “mixed media, encaustic, collage, pastels, digital paintings, prints, and work in graphite or drawings.”
 The use of multiple paint mediums is allowed, so long as the work does not integrate any media from the excluded list.

-And that brings us to that other, less simply defined, area: What qualifies a potential painter’s work as being “artistically worthy” of this grant?
-The foundation doesn’t explicitly give us an answer; it just expects the work to show “artistic quality” and “creative ability.”
+Finally, one last ill-defined funding criteria: What qualifies a potential painter’s work as being “artistically worthy” of this grant?
+The foundation does not provide an answer; it simply expects the work to show “artistic quality” and “creative ability.”

 Applications are judged anonymously, and the selection committee, which the foundation calls its “panel of jurors,” changes each year.
 For a frame of reference, the 2014 panel consisted of Faye Hirsch, editor at large for Art in America; Marshall Price, a curator for modern and contemporary art at the Nasher Museum of Art at Duke University; and Shellburne Thurber, “an internationally known artist, who recently was awarded a fellowship from the Saint Gaudens National Historic Site”.

-As you might imagine, this is a competitive grant (made all the more so because of its open application process).
-There were almost 500 candidates in 2014, applying from 34 states and four countries (you can be living abroad so long as you’re a citizen or permanent resident of the U.S.).
-The applicant age range was 45 to 84, and 63 percent of the applicants defined themselves as female.
+Understandably, this is a competitive grant (made all the more so because of its open application process).
+There were almost 500 candidates in 2014, applying from 34 states and four countries (applicants can live abroad but must be a citizen or permanent resident of the U.S.).
+The applicant age range was 45 to 84, and 63 percent of the applicants identified as female.